ComputeCanada/magic_castle/README.md

 ### 4.3 cluster_name

-`cluster_name` is used to:

-* Define the `ClusterName` variable in `slurm.conf`.
-This is the name by which this Slurm managed cluster is known in the accounting database ([see `slurm.conf` documentation](https://slurm.schedmd.com/slurm.conf.html)).
+Defines the `ClusterName` variable in `slurm.conf` and the name of the cluster in the Slurm accounting database
-* Define the hostname of the login node.
+([see `slurm.conf` documentation](https://slurm.schedmd.com/slurm.conf.html)).

-Define with lowercase alphanumeric characters and start with a letter.
+**Requirements**: Define with lowercase alphanumeric characters and start with a letter.

 #### 4.3.1 Post Build Modification Effect